alaric-kuo/Quantum-Structural-Mechanics-Validation/article/QSM_real_data_validation_en.md

 Therefore, the core QSM statement of this article can be summarized as follows:

 > For a structure, a seismic wave is a power field passing through the system.
-When the structure this field cannot be converted into a stable energy-flow channel, the power forms work exchange at the interface and manifests as isolation displacement.
+When the structure in this field cannot be converted into a stable energy-flow channel, the power forms work exchange at the interface and manifests as isolation displacement.

 This is also the main contribution of this article to the original experimental data.
 The original study has shown that acceleration alone cannot explain isolation displacement.
 This article further explains that velocity, power flow, interface work, and Frequency Groups together form a more complete path for reading the data.
 The value of QSM Power Flow is that it moves the seismic input from Input Motion to Power Packet, then to Interface Exchange, and finally to Frequency-Group Manifestation.
 This path allows us to describe more clearly how seismic power enters the system, passes through the interface, contacts Frequency Groups, and finally becomes displacement.

 For engineering application, this means that future isolation-system evaluation should not only ask how large the input earthquake is.
 It should also ask how the seismic power enters the system.
 If the isolation system can guide the input power into channels, diversion, or dissipation, the displacement manifestation may be reduced.
 If the power concentrates at the interface, the isolation layer may be pushed into large displacement.

-This article therefore establishes the first real-data validation basis for Quantum Structural Mechanics: seismic waves can be read as power fields, and isolation displacement can be read as the manifestation of power after it passes through the interface.
+This article therefore establishes the first real-data validation basis for Quantum Structural Mechanics: seismic waves can be read as power fields passing through structural systems, and isolation displacement can be read as the manifestation of power after it is converted through the interface.

 ---